Interim Housing (Alternative Housing Options)

 Share Interim Housing (Alternative Housing Options) on Facebook Share Interim Housing (Alternative Housing Options) on Twitter Share Interim Housing (Alternative Housing Options) on Linkedin Email Interim Housing (Alternative Housing Options) link

-This project page acts as a platform for community engagement, inviting residents to participate in the discussion and provide feedback on potential Interim Housing code development and opportunities.
+This project page acts as a platform for community engagement, inviting residents to participate in the discussion and provide feedback on Interim Housing.

 What is interim housing?

-Interim Housing is a term used by many groups, like housing organizations and some government agencies, to describe different kinds of temporary shelters.
+Interim Housing can be a broad term used by many groups, like housing organizations and some government agencies, to describe different kinds of temporary shelters.
 These can include places like interim parking and interim shelters.
 They're not meant to be permanent buildings and are meant to temporarily provide a safe shelter until more permanent housing solutions can be found.
-Each housing organization or agency defines it a little differently - for the proposed definition, please review the Interim Housing Draft Code under the public comment section below.
+Each housing organization or agency defines it a little differently - for the proposed definition.
+The City of Grand Junction's code defines interim housing as temporary residential occupancy of multiple relocatable temporary structures for people experiencing houselessness.

-This project page acts as a platform for community engagement, inviting residents to participate in the discussion and provide feedback on potential Interim Housing code development and opportunities.
+This project page acts as a platform for community engagement, inviting residents to participate in the discussion and provide feedback on Interim Housing.

 What is interim housing?

-Interim Housing is a term used by many groups, like housing organizations and some government agencies, to describe different kinds of temporary shelters.
+Interim Housing can be a broad term used by many groups, like housing organizations and some government agencies, to describe different kinds of temporary shelters.
 These can include places like interim parking and interim shelters.
 They're not meant to be permanent buildings and are meant to temporarily provide a safe shelter until more permanent housing solutions can be found.
-Each housing organization or agency defines it a little differently - for the proposed definition, please review the Interim Housing Draft Code under the public comment section below.
+Each housing organization or agency defines it a little differently - for the proposed definition.
+The City of Grand Junction's code defines interim housing as temporary residential occupancy of multiple relocatable temporary structures for people experiencing houselessness.

 • Why do we call it interim housing?